tguens/understand-predict-winner.github.io/conclusion.md

 - Main factors such as **the proportion of African-American, Asian origin,Transportation jobs and Business owners** are highly linked to 'swing districts'.
 They seem to cause variability in the elections outcomme year in year out.

-- Notable, the rejection of immigration reforms and the nuclearization pact with Nork Korea were highly correlated with shifts of popular opinion in 2018.
+- Notable, the rejection of immigration reforms and the nuclearization pact with North Korea were highly correlated with shifts of popular opinion in 2018.